tbadet/teaching/Bioinformatic_tools/Course_6/README.md

 pheno <- data.table::fread("pheno_filtered.tab", header = TRUE)
 ```

+- How many yeast strains were phenotyped and for how many different traits?
+Try to visualise it.

 3️⃣ Load genotype data
 Input: A HapMap-format genotype file (.hmp.txt), containing SNP genotypes across all individuals
 ```